 2 TN ST § 29-41-101(1)

-You and the defendant would be considered to have a “civil party action relationship” under the abusive civil action law if you:
+You and the the person who is filing abusive civil actions against you would be considered to have a “civil party action relationship” under the abusive civil action law if you:

 - are current or former spouses;